 - PCF Dashboard Presentation-Part 3 – Installation and Analytics Platform

-Where is the data for the PCF Dashboard stored?
+Where is the data for the PCF DHIS2 Dashboard stored?

-Once the DHIS2 metadata package is installed in a country’s local DHIS2 system all PCF Dashboard data will be stored in the same place that the rest of the country’s DHIS2 data is stored.
-All data entered into the PCF Dashboard remains locally stored within that country’s DHIS2 system. only an administrator of that system within the country can decide to share access to the PCF Dashboard with other partners.
+When the DHIS2 metadata package is installed in a country’s local DHIS2 system all the data entered into the system is stored alongisde the country’s DHIS2 data.
+All data entered into the PCF DHIS2 Dashboard remains locally stored within that country’s DHIS2 system, and only a country administrator can decide to share access to the PCF Dashboard with other partners.

-Once the PCF Dashboard metadata package is installed on a local DHIS2 instance, the PCF Dashboard is entirely managed by the country program responsible for managing DHIS2.
-There will need to be at least one team member designated as an administrator of the PCF Dashboard and that person will be responsible for adding new users to the dashboard in a view or edit capacity.
+The PCF DHIS2 Dashboard is entirely managed by the country program responsible for managing DHIS2.
+There will need to be at least one team member designated as an administrator of the PCF DHIS2 Dashboard and that person will be responsible for adding new users to the dashboard in a view or edit capacity.
 See here for more information on managing roles within DHIS2.